apollographql/apollo-server/docs/source/essentials/server.md

 <h3 id="running">GraphQL Playground</h3>

 To explore the newly created GraphQL server, open a browser to the link shown in the console, http://localhost:4000/graphql.
-Apollo Server sets up GraphQL Playground for you so you can immediately start running queries and exploring your schema.
+Apollo Server sets up GraphQL Playground for you so that you can start running queries and exploring schemas quickly.

 To run a query, copy the following query and then press the "▶️" button: